UNFORTUNATELY, I AM CURRENTLY UNABLE TO TAKE ON ANY NEW CLIENTS

 I have a special interest in maternal health and adjusting to parenthood including helping expectant and new parents cope with stress, anxiety, insomnia, post-natal depression, and relationship conflict.
 In these areas I take a wellness approach which looks at the whole person in the context of their situation, lifestyle behaviours, beliefs and social support.

 I choose processes grounded in science that are collaborative and focus on an individual’s strengths.
-I use a range of therapeutic skills learned from evidence based approaches including Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy, Solution Focused Therapy and Acceptance and Commitment Therapy (ACT).
+I use a range of therapeutic skills learned from evidence based approaches including Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy, Acceptance and Commitment Therapy (ACT) and Eye Movement Desensitisation and Reprocessing (EMDR).

 I help clients understand their big picture while at the same time explore important details that can often lead to deep personal insights and motivation for change.